Daisy0419/Telescope-Searching-Problem/README.md

 conda activate rtss25-telescope-search
 jupyter notebook --ip=0.0.0.0 --no-browser
 ```
-Open http://localhost:8888 in a browser and natigate to **results/visualize_results.ipynb** in sidebar.
+Open http://localhost:8888 in a browser and navigate to **results/visualize_results.ipynb** in sidebar.

 - **Locally**
 ```bash